het6620/Projects/README.md

-to make other folder repo - git remote add origin [link to rapo] to check weather it is repo - git remote -v to see the branch - git branch
+to make other folder repo - git remote add origin [link to rapo] to check weather it is repo - git remote -v to see the branch - git branch to change the name of branch - git branch -m [name] (Mostly name should be main)